ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Configurable support for nil type

-The configurable feature is now improved to support the following `()` cases
+The configurable feature is now improved to support the following `()` cases.

 - configurable variables of nil type
 The configurable variables with nil type are now supported if the configuration is optional.

 For example, the following will be initialized with the default values without providing a compilation error.